-M86 is a giant lenticular or elliptical galaxy located in Virgo that's one of the brighter galaxies in the Virgo cluster (mag. +9.3).
-It lies at the heart of the grouping and forms a conspicuous pair with close neighbour and almost twin, M84.
-Through a medium sized scope, M86 appears as a bright, elongated patch of light.
+M86 is a giant lenticular or elliptical galaxy located in Virgo.
+This galaxy shines at magnitude +9.3 and is therefore one of the brightest cluster members.
+It lies at the heart of the group and forms a conspicuous pair with close neighbour and almost identical twin, M84.
+Through a medium size scope, M86 appears as a bright elongated patch of light.
 Also visible in the same low/medium power eyepiece field of view is M84.

-It's currently not 100% certain what type of galaxy M86 is, it could be either a type S0 lenticular galaxy or an elliptical galaxy of type E3.
-The galaxy is unusual in that it's blue shifted and hence moving towards the Milky Way.
-Due to the expansion of the Universe most galaxies are receding and show redshifts.
-However, M86 is falling towards the centre of the Virgo cluster, causing it to move towards us at a speed of 244 km/s.
-This resulting blueshift is the highest of all Messier objects.
+It's currently uncertain what type of galaxy M86 is.
+It could be a type S0 lenticular or an elliptical galaxy of type E3.
+The galaxy is unusual since it's blue shifted and therefore moving towards the Milky Way.
+Due to the expansion of the Universe, most galaxies are receding and exhibit redshifts.
+However, M86 is falling towards the centre of the Virgo cluster and as a result is currently moving towards us at a speed of 244 km/s.
+The resulting blueshift is the highest of all Messier objects.

 M86 is positioned close to the Virgo-Coma Berenices constellation border and can be found by imagining a line connecting Denebola (β Leo - mag. +2.1) with Vindemiatrix (ε Vir - mag. +2.8).
-Towards the centre of this line is M86 and positioned 17 arc minutes west of M86 is M84.
+Towards the centre of this line is M86, with M84 positioned 17 arc minutes further west.

 The Virgo cluster galaxies are best seen during the months of March, April and May.

 M86 is a challenging binocular object.
-It can be spotted with 7x50 or 10x50 models but requires dark skies and good transparency.
+It can be spotted with 7x50 or 10x50 models but requires dark skies and good seeing conditions.
 Together with M84, both galaxies appear as faint smudges of light in the same field of view.
-A 80mm (3.1-inch) scope reveals them as small oval shapes with brighter centres.
+An 80mm (3.1-inch) scope reveals two small oval shapes with brighter centres.
 M86 is slightly bigger than M84.
 Due to their low surface brightness, larger telescopes show the surrounding halos better.
-With 200mm (8-inch) scopes under dark skies it's possible to spot several more faint galaxies in the same field of view.
+With 200mm (8-inch) reflectors it's possible to spot several more faint galaxies in the same field of view.
 These include NGC 4435, NGC 4388, NGC 4402 and NGC 4438.
 The giant elliptical galaxy M87 is located about 1.5 degrees southeast of the M84/M86 pair.

 M86 Data Table